tytydraco/yessleep/out/They_say_hes_just_a_family_injoke_but_I_know_the_truth_Uncle_Teddy_is_real.md

 But they were all going through the same thing I was.
 I noticed there were fewer kids congregating on the hill around the church than I remembered from my first day.
 That was because, they explained, a number of them had ‘gone home’ over the past couple nights, our hopeful euphemism for ‘disappeared’.
 I learned, also, that every single one of us had been dragged here by our parents, supposedly to visit extended family.
 Despite the wealth of middle-aged married couples, not a single kid in all of Wethersby was a local.

 I never saw a trace of Teddy all day.
 Well, I think I didn’t.
 Once I was looking wistfully out into the forest down the hill,  and I imagined that I could just start running and swimming and get far away from this place — and I saw something.
-Something that prowled the bushes on all fours, nose to the ground as if tracing the scent of prey.
-Must be a coyote, I thought, just from the shape of it in the blurry distance.
-But there was something about the brief glimpses of its fur — thick and curly and muddy brown — that remained me of the strands of Teddy’s bushy beard.
+Something that prowled the bushes on all fours, nose to the ground as if tracing the scent of prey. *Must be a coyote,* I thought, just from the shape of it in the blurry distance.
+But there was something about the brief glimpses of its fur — thick and curly and muddy brown — that reminded me of the strands of Teddy’s bushy beard.
 And for the rest of the day, lingering in the back of my mind was the mental image of him crawling on his hands and knees, stalking the wilderness like an animal.

 Later, I passed by the horse fields on the way home, and noticed them all look up to stare at me, in almost perfect synch.
 It wasn’t like the stallion had, that first night, with that statuesque stillness and both blank, empty eyes angled directly at me in impossible ways.
 They were all regular horses beneath the sunlight, and yet I was still unnerved by how they looked at me, patiently, expectantly.